 of monolithic structures has become favourable as welds may lose integrity under blast loading.
 Local failure in the weld can lead to ingress of the explosive shock front into the vehicle, which can have catastrophic consequences on the occupants of the vehicle [5].
 Indeed, it is unsurprising that one area of current research focus is on predictive techniques to aid the understand- ing of deformation and failure mechanisms in welded structures subjected to blast loading [7, 8, 9].

-Of course, in order to model the non-linear behaviour of a welded structure accurately, it is necessary to understand the in- terrelation between materials processing, material microstruc- ture and the subsequent material and mechanical properties.
+In order to model the non-linear behaviour of a welded structure accurately, it is necessary to understand the in- terrelation between materials processing, material microstruc- ture and the subsequent material and mechanical properties.
 Furthermore, the application of numerical modelling techniques, alongside the intrinsic errors arising due to the modelling as- sumptions made, need to be fully understood if a high fidelity model of weld behaviour is to be utilised and interpreted cor- rectly.
 The scope of this paper limits discussion to structures manufactured via Friction Stir Welding (FSW), as described in

 §1.2.
 Furthermore, discussion will be limited to heat treatable

-aluminium alloys, with particular reference to the alloy 2139- T8 as described in §1.1, though the general concepts are appli- cable across other alloys.
+aluminium alloys, with particular reference to the alloy 2139- T8 as described in §1.1, though the general concepts may be appli- cable to other alloys.
 Finally, consideration is only given to the Finite Element Method (FEM), as described in §1.3, since

 it is widely used as a tool to study the response of structures under a wide range of loading conditions.